ekondayan/libtfmini/README.md

 # <u>Install</u>

-In order to use libtfmini, you just need to download and extractthe header files into you project.
+In order to use libtfmini, you just need to download and extract the header files into you project.
 In fact, the header files in the libtfmini subdirectory are the

 only files required to compile programs with the library.
 The header files